yam655/tallytime/README.md

 tasks and it was up to you to add things up.

 Since that time, however, I've added support for "tags".
-Tags are prefixed by punctuation (any punctuation) and are totalled for you in the reports.
+Tags are prefixed by punctuation (any punctuation) and are totaled for you in the reports.

 ## How I use it